Angelina Pivarnick Shows Off Insane Curves In A Skintight Black Bodysuit

 I think I’m ready for summer 2020 what do y’all think ? ????????Makeup by @anjali_artistry Hair by @danadhairstudio I love u babe ❤️.
 Lashes by me @lashelina Tan – @sttropeztan Boobies – @tutelaps ????????????????????????.
 Weight loss @elitehealthcenternj #photography #summervibes #summertime #makeup #hairstyles #loveyourself #hatersgonnahate #iwouldhatemetoo #cloutchasers #ijustlaugh #lovinglife #haircolor #extensions #hugeboobies #summer2020 #jerseyshore #imcomingforyou. #makinganonlyfans

 Her face fashion appeared to include some heavy eye makeup.
 Dark black eyeliner made her brown eyes stand out.
-Added to this was likely a set of Angelina’s eyelashes from her own company, Lashelina, to extend them and allow her lashline to appear full and long.
-The reality star’s eyebrows were filled in with a darker pencil to give them definition.
+Added to this was likely a set of eyelashes from her company, Lashelina, to make her lashline appear full and long.
+The reality star’s eyebrows were seemingly filled in with a darker pencil to give them definition.
 A brown blush appeared to have been used to contour her cheekbones and a nude lip liner and lipstick finished off the look.

 Angelina’s fans loved her sexy look.
 They shared their feelings in the comments section of the share.